Ten facts about agriculture

 3. Strong exports

-Germany is the world’s third largest exporter of agricultural goods.
+Germany is the world’s fourth largest exporter of agricultural goods.
 The German agricultural industry exports about one third of its products.

 4. High milk production